 My name is Harsh K. Luthar and I am a Professor of Management in the College of Business at Bryant University.
 This is my personal blog using the WordPress publishing system.
-I am solely responsible for its content.

 A number of International scholars from England, India, Egypt, Germany, U.S., and other parts of the world support my efforts on promoting Interfaith understanding and peace and write regularly on this site.
 Without the help of my friends from all continents, this site would not be what it is today.